Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Examples

-The resulting root mean square error (RMSE) and normalised estimation error squared (NEES) of all filters for different numbers of vehicles, and target distance between vehicles $d=10\,m$, are shown in Figure~\ref{fig:Performance-convoy-tracking}.
-The RMSE of the estimates and the NEES were computed over 100 Monte Carlo runs, with the particle-based filters using 250 samples.
-The following important aspects can be noted from Figure~\ref{fig:Performance-convoy-tracking}: \begin{itemize} \item in general, the trackers that estimate in the joint $2N_{t}$-dimensional state space clearly outperform the classical multi-target trackers (JPDA, GNN and JPDA with mixture reduction), both in terms of precision (RMSE) and credibility (NEES); \item as the number of targets increases, the Global Nearest Neighbor association filter is the one amongst the classical multi-target trackers that provides the most accurate estimates, owing to the increasingly detrimental effect of the association uncertainty on the estimation, that is more prominent in the JPDA; \item the estimation errors committed by the joint multi-target (bootstrap) particle filter grow exponentially with the number of dimensions of the problem ($2N_{t}$), as expected, due to the curse of dimensionality; \item the commensurate root-mean-square errors presented for the CPDA, original particle flows, and the stochastic particle flow, suggesting that most of their accuracy gain stems from tracking in the joint $2N_{t}$-dimensional state space and estimating the inherent dependencies between targets; \item the oscillations in the NEES calculated for the original particle flows, which most likely evidence the fact that these methods cannot provide reliable estimates for the state covariance matrices and depend on a dissimilar companion filter to work it around, affecting the credibility of the estimation; \item the overall higher estimation accuracy (RMSE) and credibility (NEES) provided by the stochastic particle flow, with low sensitivity to the increase in the number of dimensions of the problem. \end{itemize} The NEES slightly smaller than 1 for the JPDA with one Gaussian mixture per target (yellow line), at the evaluation for 2 vehicles, reflects an overestimated state covariance matrix.
-This is due to the relative high importance of all association hypotheses for only two targets involved.
+The resulting root-mean-square error (RMSE), normalized-estimation error squared (NEES), and average computation time (per time step) of all filters, for different numbers of vehicles, and target distance between vehicles $d=10\,m$, are shown in Figures~\ref{fig:RMSE-convoy-tracking}, \ref{fig:NEES-convoy-tracking} and \ref{fig:Computation-time-convoy-tracking} respectively.
+RMSE and NEES were computed over 100 Monte Carlo runs, with the particle-based filters using 200 samples.
+The following important aspects can be noted from Figure~\ref{fig:RMSE-convoy-tracking}: \begin{itemize} \item In general, trackers that estimate on the joint $2N_{t}$-dimensional state space clearly outperform the classical multi-target trackers (JPDA, GNN and JPDA-GM), both in terms of precision (RMSE) and credibility (NEES). \item Among the classical multi-target trackers, the Global Nearest Neighbor (GNN) association filter is the one that provides the most accurate estimates.
+This can be explained by an increasingly detrimental effect of the association uncertainty on estimation, which is more prominent in the JPDA and less prominent on the GNN filter. \item Estimation errors committed by the multi-target particle filter (joint SIR) grow exponentially with the number of state-space dimensions ($2N_{t}$), as expected, due to the curse of dimensionality. \item The Coupled PDA (CPDA) and the SPF-GS present commensurate root-mean-square errors, suggesting that most of their accuracy gain originates from tracking on the joint $2N_{t}$-dimensional state space and accounting for inherent dependencies between targets. \item The original particle flows (GPF, SDPF) show significant values of NEES.
+Most likely this is because the evaluated implementation of these filters cannot provide reliable estimates for state covariance matrices and depend on a dissimilar companion filter to work around it, which affects consistency of their estimates. \item The SPF-GS provides overall higher estimation accuracy (RMSE) and consistency (NEES), with low sensitivity to increasing the problem's number of dimensions. \end{itemize} Based on the results for this example, two important remarks are worth making.
+Firstly, the results show a notable performance improvement with adoption of filtering on the joint $2N_{t}$-dimensional state space: about 30-fold improvement in estimation precision (RMSE) and nearly 10-fold in credibility (NEES).
+The fact that the Coupled PDA performs as well as the SPF-GS suggests that modeling inherent dependencies between targets and filtering on the joint space provides most of the performance gain.
+Secondly, the example not only illustrates well the curse of dimensionality for the multi-target particle filter (joint SIR), but also corroborates the success of principled choices made in the SPF's formulation in order to avoid degeneracy in high-dimensional problems.
+This latter observation becomes clear when we realize that the performance indexes for stochastic particle flow scale gently with the number of dimensions.